 There are four different types of organizational communications.
 Some organizations strictly follow one kind of communication, whereas some organizations follow a mix of these communication types.

-Let us first learn about different types of communications that take place in an organization to learn about their impact on the organization.
+Let us first learn about different types of communications that take place in an organization to learn about their impact on the others within an organization.

 1. Formal communication